Education Scotland

 Education Scotland (Foghlam Alba) is an executive agency of the Scottish Government, tasked with improving the quality of the country's education system.
-Education Scotland is responsible for inspecting Scotland's state–funded primary and secondary schools, as well as nursery schools which form part of a primary school.
-Education Scotland and Scotland's Care Inspectorate may collaborate in joint–inspection processes of nursery schools, with work commencing in 2023 for the establishment of a joint inspection framework by both bodies.
+Education Scotland was also responsible for inspecting Scotland's state–funded primary and secondary schools, as well as nursery schools which form part of a primary school, until this duty was transferred to His Majesty's Inspectorate of Education in 2025.

 Independent, private schools in Scotland are regulated by the Scottish Council of Independent Schools in conjunction with Education Scotland.
-The Scottish Government minister responsible for Education Scotland and its functions is the Cabinet Secretary for Education and Skills.
+The Scottish Government minister responsible for Education Scotland and its functions is the Cabinet Secretary for Education, Culture and Gaelic.
 Established in 2011, it is based at Denholm House in Livingston, West Lothian.

 Origins

 The creation of the Agency was announced by Scottish Government Education and Lifelong Learning Cabinet Minister Michael Russell on 14 October 2010.

 It was intended to bring together the work and responsibilities of Her Majesty's Inspectorate of Education and Learning and Teaching Scotland and was originally entitled the Scottish Education Quality and Improvement Agency (SEQIA).

 The name was later changed to Education Scotland and the agency was established under this name on 1 July 2011.

 On establishment Education Scotland also incorporated the Scottish Government Positive Behaviour Team, which aims to support Scottish schools and local authorities to introduce and embed approaches that promote positive relationships and behaviour, and the National CPD Team, which aims to provide strategic support for continuing professional development (CPD) and professional review throughout Scottish education.